 Toasted Sesame Seeds: Sprinkle some toasted sesame seeds before serving to add nutty texture to the dish.

-Toss the chicken with cornflour.
+Toss the chicken slices with 1 tsp cornflour.

 Frequently Asked Questions

-To cut the chicken breast in thin pieces, keep your knife at 45 Degrees angle and cut the chicken at this angle.
+To cut the chicken breast into thin pieces, keep your knife at 45 Degrees angle and cut the chicken at this angle.
 Cutting the chicken against the grains with making sure it turns out juicy and flavourful.